erizhang/octopress/source/_posts/2015-01-20-understand-d3js-data-binding.markdown

 The pattern shall be like this:

 - data bind
-- update the existed objects attributes and style
+- update the existed objects attributes and style etc.
 - enter().append()
+- setting new added objects attributes and style etc.
 - exit().remove()
-- setting new added objects attributes and style
+- setting all objects attributes and style

 Another example, please check the source code which is implemented by my colleague Simon: http://jsfiddle.net/simshi/jmvbcwru/2/